lwratten/project-falcon/README.md

 NOTE: example_1, example_2, example_3 can be found in the sql.py doc string.
 Options:

--s --sql <path.txt> Enter path (relative or absolute) to .txt containing raw SQL statement
-    See example_1, example_2, example_3 for examples
+- `--sql <path.txt>` Enter path (relative or absolute) to .txt containing raw SQL statement See example_1, example_2, example_3 for examples

--o --output <path> Specify the directory to save either your csv or multiqc result when using the --csv or --multiqc options
+- `--output <path>` Specify the directory to save either your csv or multiqc result when using the `--csv` or `--multiqc` options

--f --filename <filename> Name (no extensions) the csv or multiqc html report when using the --csv or --multiqc options
+- `--filename <filename>` Name (no extensions) the csv or multiqc html report when using the `--csv` or `--multiqc` options

--c --csv Creates csv file in output directory from query result
+- `--csv` Creates csv file in output directory from query result See example_2
-    See example_2

--m --multiqc Use this flag to generate a multiqc report from query, saved in output directory.
+- `--multiqc` Use this flag to generate a multiqc report from query, saved in output directory.
     See example_3
     NOTE: To use, you must make sure to select for 'sample.sample_name' AND 'batch.path' Do not specify an alias, just do: SELECT sample.sample_name, batch.path
     NOTE: To select for 'sample.sample_name' AND 'batch.path' you must join batch table with sample table

---overview Prints an overview of the number of samples in each batch/cohort.
+- `--overview` Prints an overview of the number of samples in each batch/cohort.

-NOTE: If --multiqc or --csv flags are not used, result will print to stdout.
+NOTE: If `--multiqc` or `--csv` flags are not used, result will print to stdout.
+    See example_1

 #### 6. Check Database
 This command allows you to checks the paths in your database are still valid and and fix invalid paths.